algorandfoundation/algokit-cli/docs/features/project/run.md

 Below is only visible and available when running from a workspace root.

-- `-l, --list`: List all projects associated with workspace command.
+- `-l, --list`: List all projects associated with the workspace command.
 (Optional)
 - `-p, --project-name`: Execute the command on specified projects.
 Defaults to all projects in the current directory.
 (Optional)
 - `-t, --type`: Limit execution to specific project types if executing from workspace.
 (Optional) To get a detailed help on the above commands execute: